The Creeks Division's Arroyo Burro Restoration Project at Hidden Valley Park will begin in late September and continue through December 2018.

 Other non-natives including English ivy, periwinkle, and ice plant have invaded the site.
 These non-native species are disrupting the natural ecology and food web in this system.
 Native plants have co-evolved with native wildlife, and provide better food sources, shelter, and breeding habitat than non-natives.

-Additionally, the City is considering replacing the chain link fence on the creek bank at the playground park with one that blends better with the natural area.
-This fence would be set back about 12 feet further from the top of the creek bank, and the picnic tables would be moved to other spots around the playground.
+Additionally, the City will replace the chain link fence on the creek bank at the playground park with one that blends better with the natural area.
+This fence will be set back about 12 feet further from the top of the creek bank, and the picnic tables will be moved to other spots around the playground.

 Key components of the restoration project include: